digitallyinduced/ihp-boilerplate/README.md

-# IHP Boilerplate
+# IHP Project

-This repository contains a boilerplate for IHP (Integrated Haskell Platform) projects with GitHub Actions for testing and deployment, used by `ihp-new`, see the [Installation Guide](https://ihp.digitallyinduced.com/Guide/installation.html).
+This is an IHP (Integrated Haskell Platform) project with GitHub Actions for testing and deployment.
+For more information about IHP, see the [IHP Documentation](https://ihp.digitallyinduced.com/Guide/).

 ## GitHub Actions Workflow

-The repository includes a GitHub Actions workflow for automated testing and deployment.
+This project includes a GitHub Actions workflow for automated testing and deployment.
 The workflow is defined in `.github/workflows/test.yml`.

 ### Workflow Triggers